Lou1sL/omori_decrypt/README.txt

 4. Run "node tools\\decrypt.js d" command inside game root folder to decrypt all files.

 5. Modify and view decrypted files as you like.
-Decrypted files are in the same folder with the encrypted files and with word 'decipher' in file name.
+Decrypted files are in the tools\\unpacked folder.

 6. Run "node tools\\decrypt.js e" command inside game root folder to apply your modification.